LeeLemon203/LeeLemon203.github.io/index.md

 Hi there!👋This is Chenning Li.

-Welcome to Chenning's Homepage!
+# About

-Identity
+## Identity

 I am an undergraduate in the School of Computer Science and Technology, Xi'an Jiaotong University.

 I am interested in computer networks.
-Looking for some projects that are related to computer networks.
+And I am looking for some projects that are related to computer networks in order to enhance my capability.

-Hobbies
+## Hobbies

-📖reading

-🏀basketball

-🚴‍♀bicycling

-🚣‍♀️boating
+📖 Reading

+🏀 Basketball

+🚴‍♀ Bicycling

+🚣‍♀️ Boating

 etc...

 Btw, I am a member of the Dragon Boat Club in our university.

+## Gender

+👧Definitely female👧

-How to reach me📧
+# How to reach me📧

 Email: